 - Price - Are the phones budget-friendly for a small business?

 With these factors in mind, we went down the line of options and put them through real life testing.
 Phones from Cisco, Polycom, Mitel, VTech, Grandstream, Invoxia, Aastra, Snom, and Yealink have all spent time on our desks.
 Over the past six years, our teams have used a variety of different models for months at a time, making hundreds if not thousands of inbound and outbound calls on each device.
 Our experience gradually led us to favor one brand over the others.
-Here is our conclusion.
+Here is our conclusion on the best VOIP phones for small business.

 Cisco & Polycom not made for millennials